teamghostmode/teamghostmode.github.io/_posts/2017-10-18-auto-pause-on-error.markdown

   <figcaption>Turn on 'Error Pause' above the console</figcaption>
 </figure>

 No longer will an error go unnoticed in the console!
-And better still, it’s immensely helpful to know the exact moment an error occurred, /and/ be able to inspect the game’s state at the time of error.
+And better still, it’s immensely helpful to know the exact moment an error occurred, *and* be able to inspect the game’s state at the time of error.